Preparing Your Material

 Use Progressive Disclosure

-Progressive disclosure is a method of organizing and labelling information so that it is sequenced across several screens.
+Progressive disclosure is a method of organizing and labelling information so that it is sequenced across several pages.
 By disclosing information progressively, you reveal only the essentials and help the user manage the complexity of your website.
 This helps maintain the user's attention.
 Users are willing to click several times to find something as long as they are being reassured along the way that they are headed in the right direction.